Mythic-Projects/Titanium/README.md

 ```
 [Spigot-0138] Branchless NibbleArray by md5
 [Spigot-2380] Hitting in the air will always load the chunk at 0,0 by md_5
+[Spigot-5428] Better handling of some ItemMeta by Mathias

 [Paper-0022] Further improve server tick loop by Aikar
 [Paper-0044] Use UserCache for player heads